-Join a club
+Join a Club

 Schools put on social events of all types, all year round.
-Events include concerts, comedy shows, trivia night at the campus pub, ski trips to a ski hill and many more.
-Typically student clubs set up tables in a common area on campus to advertise any upcoming events they have.
+Events include concerts, comedy shows, trivia night at the campus pub, ski trips to a ski hill, and many more.
+Typically student clubs set up tables in a common area on campus to advertise any upcoming events.
 You will also find various flyers and social media postings sponsored by your host school, so you don’t have to worry about missing an event!
 You may choose to attend alone or perhaps with a new friend.
 Social events are a simple way to meet other students in a more structured way.

-Engage with classmates
+Engage with Classmates

-Volunteer with the international office
+Volunteer with the International Office